Skip to content

 Bachelor of Arts in Economics, National Taiwan University (NTU), Taipei, Taiwan (1996)

-Dissertation: The Dynamics and Resilience of River Cities as Coupled Human-Natural Systems
+Dissertation: The Dynamics and Resilience of River Cities as Coupled Human-Natural Systems.
+Co-chairs: Marina Alberti and Robert Mugerauer.

-Currently: Associate Professor, the Graduate Institute of Urban Planning, National Taipei University, Taiwan
+Currently: Professor, the Graduate Institute of Urban Planning, National Taipei University, Taiwan

 Research interests when at UW: Many riverine cities across the globe have long histories of fighting the rivers for development.
 As a means to prevent the city from flooding, flood defense infrastructure (including river engineering works and the stormwater drainage networks) has become an integral part of urban river dynamics.
 At the expense of the health of the urban rivers, current flood infrastructure fails to even provide safety.
 This reveals how poorly we understand the dynamics of rivers and watersheds, and also calls for a re-examination of the fundamental assumptions behind the design of modern hydrological infrastructures and even cities.